kahanib/kahanib.github.io/_posts/2022-02-10-simple-algorithmic-trading.md

 Looking at the charts my feelings is that I should go with the MA strategy.
 There is a lot of room for improvment.
 I should alos test with a limit order of 2x or 3x (meaning if I risk a dollar exit if the profit is 2) as we can see lots of black tail to the upsie.
 I also think that with 28.21% seccess rate there is much room to improve.
 Just need to find another parameter that will say when NOT to trade (maybe a future post)

-And here is the MA strategy if we started in 2022: (made 15 cent on the dollar)

 ### What next